TheSwiftTeen/TurboCharge/README.md

 Done!
 You've setup turbocharge on your device.

 ### Verify Installation
-Just type ```turbocharge``` and you will be shown a screen with the commands you can use using Turbocharge
+Just type ```turbocharge``` and you will be shown a screen with the commands you can execute using Turbocharge!

+## Support & Feedback

+Be sure to contact me at my email id: ```thebossprosniper@gmail.com``` for any feedback or assistance.
+Thanks a lot, enjoy turbocharge!